DFE-Digital/register-trainee-teachers/docs/adr/0013-spike-rename-awarded-to-holds.md

 - _Recommended for EYTS_
 - _Recommended for QTS_

-These already hide the word 'award' so they may not need to change.
+These already hide the word 'award' so they may not need to change, however we may need to come up with an alternative for the word 'recommended'.

 The awarded state label also depends on the type of qualification: